ai4work-stage/docs/docs/eva/getting-started/how-to-use.md

 **AI for Work** can also manage complex workflows by organizing tasks into a structured sequence, each handled by a specialized “agent.”
 In this approach, each agent performs a unique function and automatically executes its task in the correct order.
 By passing information seamlessly from one agent to the next, the flow ensures efficient, sequential completion of each step, allowing multiple instructions to be handled with minimal manual effort.
 This streamlined solution is known as **Agentic Flow**.

- **Use Case**
+ **Agentic flow example**

-**Instruction:** “Get my Jira issues.
+**Ask:** “Get my Jira issues.
 Let me know John Doe’s availability for a meeting tomorrow.
 Send the Jira issues to John Doe.”

 **Agents Involved:**